WWF Junior Heavyweight Championship

 The WWWF/WWF Junior Heavyweight Championship is a former championship recognized by the World (Wide) Wrestling Federation and New Japan Pro-Wrestling for wrestlers of smaller size.
-The title existed from 1967 through 1985.
+The title existed from 1965 through 1985.

 History

 In April 1994, the WWWF championship belt was used as a trophy for the first ever Super J-Cup, which was won by Wild Pegasus.

 Reigns

+Over the championship's 20-year history, there were 20 reigns between 11 champions.
+Johnny De Fazio has the most reigns at four times.
+Tatsumi Fujinami's second reign it the longest at 789 days, while Ryuma Go's reign was the shortest at two days.
+The Cobra and Les Thornton were the final champions, simultaneously billed as such by New Japan Pro Wrestling and the World Wrestling Federation, respectively, in 1985.